SCE-UMKC/BigData-Spring-2016-HeartFit/README.md

 # Bigdata_Proejct
 HeartFit
-This is the repository for Big Data Analytics and apps.
+This is the repository for Big Data Analytics and apps project.